 In the late 20th and now 21st century, grassroots actors have transformed through the use of digital networks, connecting struggles across the globe - from the Zapatistas "first informal guerilla movement" in Mexico, to the World and European Social Forums in the early 2000s, to the transnational uprisings of the Arab Spring and the "movements of the squares" in the 2010s (Castells, 2022; della Porta, 2006, Flesher Fominaya, 2014).
-In the last decades, movements have organised transnationally ranging from the labour movement and social reform movements, to religious movements, to moral movements, national liberation movements, women's movements, LGBTQIA+ movements, movements for abolition and racial equality, indigenous rights movements and environmental movements.
+In the last decades, movements have organised transnationally ranging from the labour movement and social reform movements, to religious movements, to moral movements, to youth movements and peace movements.
+There have been pan-movements, national liberation movements, women's movements, LGBTQIA+ movements, movements for abolition and racial equality, indigenous rights movements and environmental movements.
 Of course, we don't ignore the fact that there have also been fascist and nationalist movements that have coordinated transnationally, though for this module we won't focus on those.